 A wetland of international importance

-The management plan for the Edithvale-Seaford wetlands follows the Strategic Directions Statement for Management of Victoria's Ramsar Wetlands.
+We have developed a management plan to balance conserving the site with sustainable use that benefits people and nature.
+The plan follows the Strategic Directions Statement for Management of Victoria's Ramsar Wetlands.

 Birds and wildlife